Jaimead7/YOLO_Model_Manager/README.md

 ### Crate environment variables:
 Create [`./yoloModelManager/dist/.env`](./yoloModelManager/dist/) env file.
 Check the structure of the file in [**`example.env`**](./docs/examples/example.env).
 Environment variables can be loaded before importing anything from the package.
-If .env is set on the /dist folder of the package, the variables will be override.
 #### Example:
 ```python
 from dotenv import load_dotenv